finos/common-domain-model/documentation/source/documentation.rst

 The ISDA Common Domain Model
 ============================
-The ISDA Common Domain Model (ISDA CDM|trade|)  is an initiative that ISDA has spearheaded to produce a common, robust, digital blueprint for how derivatives are traded and managed across their lifecycle.
-ISDA is proposing, in a machine-readable format, to build a standard digital representation of products, events and actions that occur during the life of a derivatives trade.
+The ISDA Common Domain Model is an initiative that ISDA has spearheaded to produce a common, robust, digital blueprint for how derivatives are traded and managed across their lifecycle.
 It is based on the design principles specified as part of ISDA’s October 2017 `CDM concept paper <https://www.isda.org/a/gVKDE/CDM-FINAL.pdf>`_ for a product scope limited to simple interest and credit derivative products and an agreed sample of business events.

-ISDA anticipates that establishing a common set of data and processing standards that participants can access will include the following benefits:
+ISDA anticipates that establishing such digital data and processing standards will lead to the following benefits:

-* Reduce the current need for continual reconciliations to address mismatches caused by variations in how each firm records trade lifecycle events.
+* Reduce the current need for continual reconciliations to address mismatches caused by variations in how each firm records trade lifecycle events;
-* Enable consistency in regulatory compliance and reporting.
+* Enable consistency in regulatory compliance and reporting;
-* Accelerate greater automation and efficiency in the derivatives market.
+* Accelerate greater automation and efficiency in the derivatives market;
-* Provide a common foundation for new technologies like distributed ledger, cloud and smart contracts to facilitate data consistency.
+* Provide a common foundation for new technologies like distributed ledger, cloud and smart contracts to facilitate data consistency;
 * Facilitate interoperability across firms and platforms.

 A high-level presentation of the ISDA CDM and additional information is available on the ISDA website (`www.isda.org <http://www.isda.org/>`_) and particularly with the referred `Short Video <https://www.isda.org/2017/11/30/what-is-the-isda-cdm/>`_.

-The remainder of this document goes into details of the structure and design of the CDM.

 The Rosetta Workbench
 =====================